 Orlando Starflyer: The 450-foot swing ride on I-Drive is open.
 In a tweet, the attraction said CDC guidelines will be followed.
 Read more here.

-ICON Park: The Wheel remains closed but many restaurants are beginning to open, including Yard House, Tapa Toro, Tin Roof and Sugar Factory.
+ICON Park: Many restaurants are beginning to open, including Yard House, Tapa Toro, Tin Roof and Sugar Factory.
 Those are in addition to Madame Tussauds and Sea Life, which are also in ICON Park.
 Read more here.

 Island H2O Live!: The Central Florida water park is open with limited capacity.
 Guests are encouraged to wear masks between rides but they won’t be allowed to on rides due to safety concerns.
 Read more here.